SandraKla/Zlog_AdRI/docs/guide.md

 ### Settings

-1)	Upload the CSV File with own reference intervals.
+1)	Upload the CSV File with own reference intervals

 2)	Select the sex